tytydraco/KTweak/README.md

 ### vm.vfs_cache_pressure: 100 --> 200
 This tunable controls the kernel's tendency to reclaim inodes and dentries over page cache.
 Inodes and dentries are information about file metadata and directory structures, while page cache is the actual cached contents of a file.
 By increasing this value to 200, we tell the kernel to prefer claiming inodes and dentries over the page cache, increasing the chance of a cache hit when referencing recently used data, while not polluting the RAM with less-important information.

-### Disabling Gentle Fair Sleepers
-GFS gives recently awoken tasks 50% more virtual runtime than existing tasks in order to catch up with the rest of the system.
-While this makes sense, it also takes time away from already running tasks.
-Disabling GFS can improve jitter and it may improve throughput of high-performance tasks.

 ### Next Buddy
 By scheduling the last woken task first, we can increase cache locality since that task is likely to touch the same data as before.